GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 Unfortunately, no vocabulary term ready to be interpreted by the system can be used in the filename, as certain characters (e.g. the colon) may not appear in filenames.
 However, the terms “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ are interpreted correctly by the viewer or editor and replaced by a vocabulary term.

-For example, if an Excel file has the file name "Project-name (Requirement).xslx" and it contains two worksheets with the names "Functions (User Story)" and "Constraints", a resource-class with the title "User-Story" replaced by "SpecIF:UserStory" for the first worksheet and a resource-class with the title "Requirement" replaced by "IREB:Requirement" for the second worksheet are created.
+For example, if a spreadsheet has the file name "Project-name (Requirement).xslx" and it contains two worksheets with the names "Functions (User Story)" and "Constraints", a resource-class with the title "User-Story" replaced by "SpecIF:UserStory" for the first worksheet and a resource-class with the title "Requirement" replaced by "IREB:Requirement" for the second worksheet are created.